 Disclosure: I do earn a commission if you sign-up to Bluehost using my link at no additional cost to you.
 Plus you do get an exclusive discount as a visit from my blog.
 Please know that I only recommend products and services that I find helpful and useful.
 If you do choose to buy through my affiliate link, thank you for your support!

 Step 2: Enter your account information

-Step 3: Choose your hosting package information
+Step 3: Choose your account plan

+On the next step you need to choose your account plan.
 Exclusive promo rate for HowToMakeMyBlog visitors ranges from $3.49 to $4.95 per month depending on the length of your commitment.
-Note that you will be required to pay the annual rate in advance so if you pick 36 months at $3.49/month, a very reasonable monthly amount for the service you will get, you will be billed $125.64.
+Note that you’ll be required to pay the annual rate in advance so if you pick 36 months at $3.49/month, a very reasonable monthly amount for the service you will get, you will be billed $125.64.

 Step 4: Enter your billing information

 On the next step you need to fill in your billing information.
 Enter your credit card details, confirm that you have read the T&C’s and click on “Next”.
 Your credit card information will now be verified.
 You’ll be offered several upgrades but you do not need them so feel free to say no to all the offers and complete your purchase.

 Congratulations!
 You now officially own your domain name, a hosting account and are one step closer to getting your site live to the world.